03/2026 UPDATE: Important Changes to Solar Tax Credits

 Your Action Plan: Secure Your Incentives in 2025

-- Commit Before Q4: Contact a solar developer now.
+- Commit ASAP: Contact a solar developer now.
 The sooner you begin design and engineering, the sooner you can get equipment under contract.

 - Execute a Binding Contract: Work with your developer to execute a binding purchase order.
 This contract is your proof of incurring the cost.